Shaun Wright-Phillips: Chelsea

 On 18 July 2005, Wright-Phillips completed a £21 million move to Premier League champions Chelsea, returning to his native London.
 He joined the club on a five-year contract after agreeing to personal terms and passing a medical.
 He had previously said he would not leave Manchester City.
-His appearances were initially limited, starting only 15 times for Chelsea in 2005–06 and struggling to find scoring form.
-An inconsistent first season with Chelsea culminated in him missing out on the opportunity to travel to Germany with the England squad for the 2006 FIFA World Cup.

-Despite making few first-team appearances, Wright-Phillips maintained that he was happy at Chelsea and wanted to stay and fight for a first-team place.
-He received a boost from his manager José Mourinho, when the latter declined to make an approach for Real Betis winger Joaquín, stating that he had enough options in terms of wingers.
 His first goal for the club came in a 2–0 Champions League win over Levski Sofia on 5 December 2006, in his 52nd match and almost 17 months after his transfer.

 As 2006–07 progressed, Wright-Phillips picked up form and scored his first league goal against West Ham United on 18 April, following it up with his second in the same match.
 Subsequently, he started in several matches towards the end of the season including the 2007 FA Cup Final which Chelsea won.

-At the beginning of 2007–08, Wright-Phillips maintained his starting place on the right wing.
-He also maintained his place after José Mourinho left Chelsea and under new coach Avram Grant.
 He was selected to play in the 2008 League Cup Final, which Chelsea lost to Tottenham Hotspur.
-He only made another six appearances that season and failed to make the match day squad for the 2008 UEFA Champions League Final.
-Having made 65 starting appearances for the club, with a further 60 as a substitute, Wright-Phillips had been unable to secure a regular place in the team under Grant and Mourinho.
-After falling out of favour with new manager Luiz Felipe Scolari, he was allowed to leave the club.